-Universities operate on model of education that has changed very little for centuries even as their role in society and society itself has evolved around them.
-Formerly institutions of the elite, a university education is now essential for much of the population, but rising costs, shifting economic realities, emerging technologies and unprecedented access to information have fundamentally challenged the purpose of the university.
-It’s time to redesign the university experience around the needs of 21st century learners and the role of the university in 21st century society — to reinvent the idea of the university itself.
-Who better to do that than students themselves?
+Universities operate on a model of education that has changed very little for centuries.
+Formerly institutions of the elite, they now provide an education that is essential for much of the population.
+But that mission is complicated by rising costs, shifting economic realities, emerging technologies and unprecedented access to information.
+It’s time to redesign the university experience around the needs of 21st-century learners and to redefine the role of the university in 21st-century society — in short, to reinvent the institution.
+And who better to do that than students?

 |Literal||What kinds of classrooms will we learn in?
 Labs?
 What other learning spaces are there?
 What devices, technologies, equipment, and furniture foster learning?||What does “accessible” mean?
 What is the relationship between “academic” and “residential” spaces?
 What’s a library of the future like?
 Where do students spend most of their time?
 Where do faculty and staff?||How do we move across campus — or, at Michigan, across the campuses?
 What is the land of the campus used for?
 What are all the places outside Ann Arbor that are part of the U-M campus?
 Who belongs on the campus?
 Who feel welcome on campus?|

 |Metaphorical||How are classes, discussion sections, lab sessions structured?
 What do we do in class?
 What is a lecture?
 Who teaches whom?
 Where does learning actually happen?
 What kinds of “classrooms” can we have online?||What will be the departments and disciplines of the future?
 Schools and colleges?
 How are they administered?||What is higher education all about?
 What should it be all about?
 How to think about the relationship between residential higher education and new forms of learning?|